-In the collection of heroic stories, Gilgamesh, who is often accompanied by his friend Enkidu, experiences mythological adventures.
-For example, he goes in search of eternal life, or he fights a duel with supernatural creatures sent to Uruk by the gods.
-In addition, he confronts himself with existential questions concerning, among other things, the awareness of mortality.
+In this collection of heroic stories, Gilgamesh, the fifth king of Uruk, who is often accompanied by his friend Enkidu, experiences mythological adventures.
+He goes in search of eternal life or fights battles with supernatural creatures sent to Uruk by the gods.
+But he also faces existential questions concerning, among other things, his awareness of mortality.

-The epic is one of the oldest examples of literature in human history.
+The Gilgamesh epic is one of the oldest examples of literature in human history.
 The stories were passed down orally for centuries and later frequently written down in cuneiform script.
-The definitive version is thought to date from the twelfth century BC, but older fragments date back to the third millennium.
+The definitive version is thought to date from the twelfth century BC, but older fragments date back to the third millennium BC.

-Together with Mesut Alp, archaeologist and expert on Mesopotamia, Mesut Arslan rewrote the epic and excavated a number of contemporary core themes from it.
+Together with Mesut Alp, archaeologist and expert on Mesopotamia, Mesut Arslan rewrites the epic and excavates a number of contemporary core themes from it.
 Arslan and Alp treat the encounter between Enkidu and Gilgamesh as one that pits nature against civilisation, Homo Sapiens against Neanderthals, and time against space.

 Like in his last creations, Arslan chooses to work with an empty space in which performers and audience co-exist together.
 In the vacuum of KVS BOX, Gilgamesh is brought to life night after night.